cybertraining-dsc/reu2022/project/hpc/rivanna-introduction.md

 Once you have your Rivanna account set up, you must set up your UVA Anywhere VPN, including downloading the necessary certificate from UVA.
-Once you install the certificate and install the Cisco AnyConnect software, you can utilize cloudmesh-vpn to connect to the VPN via command line.
-Set up cloudmesh-vpn with the following commands:
+Once you install the certificate and install the Cisco AnyConnect software by following this link https://in.virginia.edu/vpn then you can utilize cloudmesh-vpn to connect to the VPN via command line.
+After following the documentation in the previous link, set up cloudmesh-vpn with the following commands:

 ```bash